piranna/piranna.github.io/pages/hire-me.md

 - 100% remote positions with flexible schedule and management based on [async communications](https://doist.com/blog/asynchronous-communication/), with clear specificacions, roadmap and requirements.
-This does not exclude of having face-to-face meetings, but according to my experience, anything beyond a 10% of the time (one day each two weeks) for a hands-on meeting or for team building purposses, can be solved more efectively in a remote way.
+This does not exclude of having face-to-face meetings, but based on my experience, usually a hands-on meeting once each two months is more than enough.
 - Travel expenses and fully paid accomodation during all my relocation time, no matter how long is it.
 - Bonuses and beneficts directly acountable to both my own performance and the